amandayclee/mastermind/README.md

 # Mastermind
 A Python implementation of the classic code-breaking game with Random.org API integration.

-Game Rules
-- Computer randomly selects 4 different numbers (0-7)
-- Player has 10 attempts to guess the combination
-- After each guess, feedback is provided

 ## Getting Started
 ### Prerequisites
 - Python 3.8+